asyncapi/asyncapi-react/docs/theme-modification.md

 }
 ```

-For complex definition of `ThemeInterface`, please check [this](../library/src/theme/theme.ts#L5) file.
+For more details, check [this](../library/src/theme/theme.ts#L5) file.

-> **NOTE:** The `InterpolationValue` type is from [`styled-components`](https://github.com/styled-components/styled-components) library.
+> **NOTE:** The `InterpolationValue` type is taken from the [`styled-components`](https://github.com/styled-components/styled-components) library.

 ## How it works

-[`Styled-components`](https://github.com/styled-components/styled-components) is a awesome library and allows us to think about styles as …components.
-We use it in our project to give styles to the relevant parts of `AsyncApi` component.
-Our architecture also allows you to quickly change the default styles for the appropriate class that you would like to change in your project.
+[`Styled-components`](https://github.com/styled-components/styled-components) is a feature-rich library that allows you to think about styles as components.
+It is used to provide styles for relevant parts of the AsyncApi component.
+The component's architecture allows you to quickly modify the default styles for the appropriate class that you want to change in your project.

-> **NOTE:** You can also define that default styles are not supported.
-More info about that [here](./config-modification.md#disabledefaulttheme-boolean).
+> **NOTE:** You can also configure the component not to support the default styles.
+For more information, see [this](./config-modification.md#definition) document.

-For example, if you would like to change styles for an element displaying generated examples of schemas, messages and topics, which has such an [architecture](../library/src/components/Code.tsx#L14):
+For example, if you want to change styles for an element displaying generated examples of schemas, messages, and topics, you should create an appropriate object which has the following [structure](../library/src/components/Code.tsx#L14):

 ``` tsx
 <CodeWrapper>